KhaledMidian/Performance_Management_System/Docs/Stakeholders.md

 10. **Approval/Reject permissions exist only for Measurements.**
     Departments, Users, KPIs, and Notifications do not participate in an approval workflow within the current business model.

+11. **Assignment-based permissions are distinct from ownership-based permissions.**
+    Employees do not own KPIs; they are granted access only to KPIs assigned to them and the measurements associated with those assignments.